Keio University

 The Decline in Births and Obstetric Facilities

-The number of births in post-war Japan has been on a steady decline since the second baby boom.
+The number of births in post-war Japan has been steadily declining since the second baby boom.
 It fell below 2 million in 1975 and below 1 million in 2016.
 According to estimates, it is said that the number will fall below 700,000 in 2024.

 This trend is also felt on the front lines of obstetric care.
-At Shimizu Hospital in Sakado City, Saitama Prefecture, where I serve as director, about 700 newborns were born annually until seven or eight years ago, but that number is now decreasing.
+At Shimizu Hospital in Sakado City, Saitama Prefecture, where the author serves as director, about 700 newborns were born annually until seven or eight years ago, but that number is now decreasing.
 Looking at regional data published by Saitama Prefecture, the number of births in the western district of the prefecture, which includes Sakado City, has decreased significantly during this period.

-At the same time, reports highlight the dire situation of increasing "delivery desert municipalities" where there is not a single childbirth facility.
-Even in the Sakado-Tsurugashima Medical Association, to which our hospital belongs, seven obstetrics and gynecology departments handled deliveries 25 years ago, but that number has now decreased to five facilities, with only three of them currently handling deliveries.
+At the same time, reports highlight the plight of an increasing number of "delivery desert municipalities" that have no childbirth facilities at all.
+Even in the Sakado-Tsurugashima Medical Association, to which our hospital belongs, seven obstetrics and gynecology departments handled deliveries 25 years ago, but the number has now decreased to five facilities, and only three of these handle deliveries.

 Precisely because we are in such an era, our hospital works day and night to handle deliveries with a total of 45 staff members, including two full-time doctors, nine midwives, and 17 nurses, so that as many babies as possible can be born.
-We have 36 inpatient beds and are prepared for births 24 hours a day, 365 days a year, with on-call doctors dispatched from university medical departments.
+We have 36 beds for inpatient care and have doctors dispatched from the university department of medicine to provide on-call coverage, ensuring we are prepared for births 24 hours a day, 365 days a year.
 Of course, it goes without saying that the presence of excellent staff is essential to continue providing safe and secure obstetric care.

 Is Insurance Coverage for Childbirth Costs Enough?

-In recent years, an increasing number of local governments are providing obstetric care through an "open system" to address the shortage of obstetricians.
-In this system, pregnant women receive checkups at a convenient local obstetric facility and give birth at a medical institution with advanced equipment.
-Since checkups occur once every four weeks in early pregnancy, every two weeks from the sixth month, and every week from the tenth month onwards, this reduces the burden on expectant mothers as well as obstetricians.
+In recent years, an increasing number of local governments are providing obstetric care through an open system to address the shortage of obstetricians.
+In this system, pregnant women receive prenatal checkups at a convenient local obstetric facility and give birth at a medical institution with advanced equipment.
+Since checkups are once every four weeks in early pregnancy, every two weeks from the sixth month, and every week from the tenth month onwards, this reduces the burden on expectant mothers and also helps alleviate the burden on obstetricians.

-In obstetrics, premature births occasionally occur, and in such cases, medical facilities request acceptance from a neonatal center.
+In obstetrics, there are rare cases of premature birth, and in such instances, medical facilities request acceptance from a neonatal center.
 However, the shortage of beds at these centers has also become an issue in recent years.
-Under these circumstances, the existence of a transport coordinator system is significant; because local government operators now coordinate transport destinations, the burden on medical facilities has been greatly reduced.
-Through this system, Shimizu Hospital has also transported patients not only within the prefecture but also to medical facilities in Tokyo, Gunma Prefecture, and elsewhere.
+Under these circumstances, the existence of a transport coordinator system is significant; since local government operators now coordinate transport destinations, the burden on medical facilities has been greatly reduced.
+Shimizu Hospital has also used this system to transport patients not only within the prefecture but also to medical facilities in Tokyo, Gunma Prefecture, and elsewhere.

 In this way, the support system for childbirth is gradually improving.
-Nevertheless, the reason the decline in births does not stop is likely not just due to individual factors such as family circumstances or the diversification of lifestyles like remaining unmarried.
-During prenatal checkups, we also hear voices of anxiety, such as "My parents aren't nearby, so what should I do about childcare?"
+Nevertheless, the reason the decline in births does not stop is likely not just due to individual factors such as family circumstances or the diversification of lifestyles, including the trend toward remaining unmarried.
+During prenatal checkups, we also hear anxious voices saying, "My parents aren't nearby, so what should I do about childcare?"

-Currently, discussions are underway to apply insurance to childbirth costs for normal deliveries, but I have some doubts as to whether the voices of those in the medical field are reaching this debate.
-Childbirth is a major life event, but while it has a temporary goal of giving birth and being discharged, childcare is where the real start begins.
+Discussions are currently underway to apply insurance to childbirth costs for normal deliveries, but I have some doubts as to whether the voices of those in the medical field are reaching this debate.
+While childbirth is a major life event with a temporary goal of giving birth and being discharged, childcare is where the real start begins.

 Families with small children face a continuous series of challenges.
 Nighttime emergency medical facilities are constantly visited by mothers with children.
-For a family with two children, it would be difficult without a childcare facility where the other child can be looked after during an emergency.
+For a family with two children, it would be difficult without childcare facilities where the other child can be looked after during an emergency.

-Even if the burden of childbirth costs is reduced, I believe it will be difficult to fundamentally resolve the continuously declining birthrate unless the environment for pediatric—and especially neonatal—consultations is improved.
+Even if the burden of childbirth costs is reduced, I believe it will be difficult to fundamentally resolve the continuously declining birthrate unless the environment for pediatric consultations, especially neonatal care, is improved.

 We consider natural childbirth, performed with minimal medical intervention, to be the ideal.
-I hear that the number of expectant mothers requesting painless labor has increased in recent years, but painless labor (epidural anesthesia) uses more anesthesia than a C-section (spinal anesthesia) and requires a specialist in obstetric anesthesia, so there are concerns regarding risks to the mother.
+I hear that the number of expectant mothers requesting painless delivery has increased in recent years, but painless delivery (epidural anesthesia) uses more anesthesia than a C-section (spinal anesthesia) and requires a specialist in obstetric anesthesia, raising concerns about risks to the mother.
 This is why our hospital recommends natural childbirth.

 Many of the expectant mothers who visit our hospital are those who desire natural childbirth.
-Among the mothers who experienced their first birth at Shimizu Hospital, there was one who chose another hospital for her second birth, wanting painless labor.
+Among the mothers who experienced their first birth at Shimizu Hospital, there was one who chose another hospital for her second child, opting for painless delivery.
 When she became pregnant with her third child, she came back to Shimizu Hospital, saying, "I definitely want a natural birth after all."
-Apparently, it was because with the painless labor, she "didn't feel like she had actually given birth."
+Apparently, it was because with the painless delivery, she "didn't feel like she had actually given birth."

 *Affiliations and titles are as of the time of publication.